Directorate-General for Economic and Financial Affairs

-The Directorate-General for Economic and Financial Affairs (DG ECFIN) is a Directorate-General of the European Commission.
-The DG ECFIN is located in Brussels, Belgium, and Luxembourg.
+The Directorate-General for Economic and Financial Affairs (DG ECFIN) is a Directorate-General of the European Commission, founded in 1958.
+It is located in Brussels, Belgium.
 Its main responsibility is to encourage the development of Economic and Monetary Union both inside and outside the European Union, by advancing economic policy coordination, conducting economic surveillance and providing policy assessment and advice.

+It is one of the largest Directorate-Generals in the Commission, with a staff of about 2,000 people.

 Policy areas

 The Directorate-General's policy areas include: